ByteSizedMarius/go-fritzbox-api/README.md

 I accept suggestions for any new endpoints.

-### How to add endpoints
+### Adding endpoints

-I used burpsuites proxy with the inbuilt browser to look at the request, then sent it to the repeater and played around with the parameters until I found the parameters that were mandatory for the request to work (xhr, lang, oldpage, etc. can usually be omitted)
+I used burpsuites proxy with the inbuilt browser to look at the request, then sent it to the repeater and played around with the parameters until I found the parameters that were mandatory for the request to work (xhr, lang, oldpage, etc. can usually be omitted).

-If you would like more info, don't hesitate to shoot me an email, I don't feel like writing an essay that no one's going to read .
+If you would like more info, don't hesitate to shoot me an email, I don't feel like writing an essay that no one's going to read.

+## Roadmap

+- Tests
+- Better documentation
+- Implementing more smarthome-capabilities/HanFun-interfaces
+- Implementing endpoints for smarthome-templates (`gettemplatelistinfos`, `applytemplate`)